Financing Your School Year: 4 Simple Steps for Donegal Parents

 Financing Your School Year Donegal

 It’s especially crucial to plan your finances right now.
-My suggestion is that you sit down for a few hours every month.
+My suggestion is that you sit down for a couple hours every month.
 You’ll need a roadmap, and you’ll have to anticipate issues along the road.
 So, make a list of all current expenditures for the kids (transportation expenses, lunch costs, additional books, school trips, sports equipment, extracurricular activities).
 Consider how you might save money in other areas such as lunches and after-school programs.

 Your child will have something to say about this one, no doubt.